ddn.var¶

 count¶

-Returns the number of elements in an ARRAY or key-value pairs in an OBJECT.
-Returns 0 for other types.
+Return the number of elements in the map.
+Returns 0 for Type.NULL.

 opDollar¶